-GigEmulator is a Windows application that behaves as a standard GigE Vision camera with a selectable version of the standard (GEV 1.2 or GEV 2.0), variable image size, multiple supported pixel formats, adjustable frame rate and exposure time.
+GigEmulator is a GUI application that behaves as a standard GigE Vision camera with a selectable version of the standard (GEV 1.2 or GEV 2.0), variable image size, multiple supported pixel formats, adjustable frame rate and exposure time.
 The simulated camera supports two streaming channels, multicast mode, chunk data, image compression (JPEG and H.264).
 It allows you to send message events to remote clients, both in the manual and automatic modes.
 It can also simulate a linescan camera with dynamically changing image height.

 GigEmulator can be configured to output a generated moving pattern or video frames from an AVI file in a continuous loop.
 It can work in the free-run mode or trigger mode.
 Triggering can be performed via the Software Trigger or Action commands.